Genivia/RE-flex/doc/index.md

 Boost.Regex is a powerful library.
 The RE/flex regex API enhances this library with operations to match, search, scan, and split data from a given input.
 The input may be a file, a string, or a stream.
 Files that are UTF-8/16/32-encoded are automatically decoded.
-Further, streams can be of unlimited length because internal buffering is used by the RE/flex regex API enhancements to efficiently apply Boost.Regex pattern matching to streaming data.
+Further, streams can be potentially of unlimited length because internal buffering is used by the RE/flex regex API enhancements to efficiently apply Boost.Regex partial pattern matching to streaming data.
 This enhancement permits pattern matching of interactive input from the console, such that searching and scanning interactive input for matches will return these matches immediately.

 @note The `reflex::BoostMatcher` extends the capabilities of Boost.Regex, which does not natively support streaming input: